 Students select from the following course electives.

-- CRM 6020G - Civil Rights and Civil Liberties in the Era of Homeland Security
+- Civil Rights & Civil Liberties in the Era of Homeland Security

-- CRM 6030G - Privacy and Surveillance in the Information Sharing Environment (ISE)
+- Privacy & Surveillance in Information Sharing Environment

-- CRM 7004G - Juvenile Justice and the Legal Rights of Children
+- Juvenile Justice & the Legal Rights of Children

 CRM 5001G - Advanced Topics in Criminology